lllSerpas/Alpha-Bet/README.md

 Alpha Bet is a Web Application I created in order to brush up on my html, css, and javascript skills.
 This version makes extensive use of a javascript via jQuery in order to create a dyanamic interface.

-My end Goal is to incorporate this into a database backend.
-Create Highscore DB table, an Accounts Table, and augment the main gameplay with multiplayer functionality.

 Alpha-Bet is a game in which the user picks a position out of a grid of choices.
-The User guess both a the location of the next letter, and the letter.
+The User guess both the location of the next chosen square and he letter that will appear there.

-Version 1.
-Automatically makes the user guess The correct next letter.
+In Version 1.
+The user only has to guess the correct location.
 But Different versions, or different game modes will play by different rules.

 Here is a video of the Gameplay: